-You should take out comprehensive travel and medical insurance before travelling that cover for medical treatment, accidents and evacuation by helicopter (presently costing between 1,500 US Dollars and 2,500 US Dollars per flying hour).
-It is advisable to have cover for unexpected losses such as cancelled flights, stolen or lost cash, cards, passport, luggage and any loss damage or liability resulting from terrorist action.
+You should take out comprehensive travel and medical insurance before travelling that cover for medical treatment, accidents and evacuation by helicopter.
+It is advisable to have insurance coverage of unexpected losses such as cancelled flights, stolen or lost cash, cards, passport, luggage and any loss damage or liability resulting from terrorist action.

 Some does and don’t

 To make your trip as smooth and as safe as possible, NTH recommends that you take the following precautions

 - Register with the your Embassy and leave a photocopy of your passport and your itinerary with them

 - Carry your passport or at least photocopy of passport with you at all times with your next of kin details into the back of your passport.